moan0s/notfellchen/README.md

 # Contributing

-This project is currently solely developed by me, moanos.
+This project is currently mainly developed by me, moanos.
 I'd like that to change and will be very happy for contributions and shared responsibilities.
 Some ideas where you can look for contributing first

-* CSS structure: It's a hot mess right now, and I'm happy it somehow works.
-As you might see, there is much room for improvement.
-Refactoring this and streamlining the look across the app would be amazing.
+* UI improvements: Since a major redesign I'm much happier but the UI could use many, many little tweaks
 * Docker: If you know how to build a docker container that is a) smaller or b) utilizes staged builds this would be amazing.
 Any improvement welcome
 * Testing: Writing tests is always welcome, and it's likely you discover a few bugs